NaoCraftLab/foggypalegarden-rp/README.md

 2. Install the [Respackopts](https://modrinth.com/mod/respackopts) mod to access pack settings and presets
 3. [Download](https://modrinth.com/resourcepack/foggypalegarden-rp) the resource pack and place it in your `resourcepacks` folder
 4. Enable **Foggy Pale Garden** in the in‑game resource pack menu

+## 🐞 Known Bugs

+### Presets Not Applied from Zip Archive

+Currently, presets are indeed not applied if the resource pack is loaded as a zip archive.
+However, they are successfully applied if it is loaded as a folder.

+It appears to be an issue with Respackopts.
+I have opened an issue in their tracker https://youtrack.frohnmeyer-wds.de/issue/RPO-40

 ## 🤗 Modpacks